 What is SNMP?
-This article is your complete guide to how SNMP works for device monitoring and management.
+How does SNMP work?
+This article is your complete guide to SNMP for device monitoring and management.

 Domotz network monitoring software and SNMP go hand-in-hand.
 So we thought it would be useful to share a simple guide covering; what is SNMP and how SNMP works.

 In short, Simple Network Management Protocol (SNMP) is an application layer protocol for monitoring the network, detecting network faults, and sometimes even configuring devices remotely.

 - Security levels